 Students who register for international study and research are not guaranteed credit for work completed abroad.
-Students must consult with the departmental undergraduate advisor or the graduate advisor and with the Graduate and International Admissions Center to determine whether credit will be granted.
+Students must consult with the departmental undergraduate advisor or the graduate advisor and with the Office of Graduate Admissions to determine whether credit will be granted.